zexi/vbmc-qemu/README.md

 $ ./vbmc.py list

 # Start all or <id>
-$ ./vbmc.py start all --autostart-vm
+$ ./vbmc.py start all --vm

 # Delete all or <id>
 $ ./vbmc.py delete all